Where Spirits Meet Sports

 However, a new trend promises to shake up the work-out world by combining sports with alcohol.
-Companies around the world are capitalising on this niche market, with beer maker Michelob rebranding itself as the beer for an active lifestyle, while UK fitness brands 1Rebel and Core Collective now offer patrons a choice of alcoholic beverages in their gyms.
+Companies around the world are capitalising on this niche market, with beer maker Michelob rebranding itself as the beer for an active lifestyle.
+At the same time, UK fitness brands 1Rebel and Core Collective now offer patrons a choice of alcoholic beverages in their gyms.

-Adding alcohol to your workout routine does more than just make the gym more entertaining.
+Adding alcohol to your workout routine does more than making the gym more entertaining.
 There are a whole host of reasons to exercise with a glass of beer or wine in hand.
-Alcohol can help to enhance your workout on every angle, from improving your performance to providing motivation.
+Alcohol can help to enhance your workout from every angle, from improving your performance to providing motivation.

 Boost Your Performance